The Story of the Pantry

 The word pantry is derived from a lovely old French word ‘paneterie’ which literally means ‘the place where bread is kept’.
 Over time, England discovered a whole new way of storing produce with rooms specially dedicated to different foods, such as the buttery for beer & ales and the pantry for breads and conserves.
 I mean, who wouldn’t want a beer room – or a bread room for that matter!

 Elizabeth Ellet, the American writer and poet, wrote in the 1850s “Let there be a place for every article, and when not in use, let every article be in its place”.
 As you can see, cupboard organisation is not a contemporary obsession – nor was it invented by the lovely Marie Kondo!

-The resurgence of our beautiful pantries is partly due to how much entertaining happens in today’s kitchens, rather than in the living room – which means most hosts like to be able to hide away at least some of the food chaos – and potato peels!
+The resurgence of our beautiful pantries is partly due to how much entertaining happens in today’s kitchens, rather than in the dining room which means most hosts like to be able to hide away at least some of the food chaos.

 We love to combine bracketed shelves with unique hooks or shaker pegs for hanging pots, pans or tea towels.
 The farmhouse look is a very popular style with slatted shelving and soft neutrals but we also love a more grand feel with brass finishes and dark hand-painted shelves.